tebohomochai/tmochai7-arch/README.md

 - 📊 Turning research-mode habits into shipped, working projects

 **Background:**
-Coming from a research-heavy academic path, I am focused on closing the gap between "I can train a model in a notebook" and "I can deploy it and explain the results."
+Coming from a full research academic path, I am focused on closing the gap between "I can train a model in a notebook" and "I can deploy a model and explain the results."

 📫 Reach me at: [tmochai7@gmail.com]